“Moiré” Meaning and Pronunciation

-The moire pattern (pronounced “mwar”)) is a visual perception that occurs when an opaque pattern with transparent gaps is overlapped with a similar but different pattern or same pattern at a different size or angle.
+The moiré pattern or moiré effect as it applies to digital displays is a visual perception that occurs when an opaque pattern with transparent gaps is overlapped with a similar but different pattern or same pattern at a different size or angle.
 The visual result is a repeating set of unique patterns or colors.
 This effect is sometimes produced deliberately in photography to capture a special effect, but more commonly it can pose a big challenge by degrading the initial quality of the original image.
 To get the most out of your LED display, you will want to avoid the moire pattern at all costs.
 The video below shows a demonstration of the moire pattern and how it affects your photos and videos.

 How does this impact photographing and videotaping LED display?